gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 In all omics data, we are often iterating over many things (e.g. loci, individuals, populations, bootstrap replicates) to do something repetitive.
 Let's execute three different scripts that will allow us to loop over the `*.params` files.

 #### loopFiles.sh - a simple bash script
 The first line is a shebang.
 This is letting your computer know which interpreter program to use.
 Our first example is using bash, which will be available on any UNIX system.
-First, all of the `*.param` files are collected into a single array or list.
+First, all of the `*.params` files are collected into a single array or list.
 We then iterate over the number of elements in that array, print the element to the screen, and quit the script.
 ```sh
 #!/bin/bash